mosdef-hub/mbuild/docs/getting_started/quick_start/quick_start.rst

 In the following examples, a few different types of simulation boxes are constructed using the **MoSDeF** software.

-Molecular simulations are comprised of many molecules contained in a box (NPT and NVT ensembles), or boxes (GEMC and GCMC ensembles).
+Molecular simulations are usually comprised of many molecules contained in a box (NPT and NVT ensembles), or boxes (GEMC and GCMC ensembles).
 The **mBuild** software allows for easy generation of the simulation box or boxes utilizing only a few lines of python code.